WurstCommander/Win10AppRemove/README.md

 Double-click the file "Add Mixed Reality to Settings.reg" and confirm the import operation.
 This tweak adds the 32-DWORD value FirstRunSucceeded to the Registry with a value data of 1 under the key HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Holographic.

-After that this you can deinstall, open Settings and go to Mixed Reality.
+After that this you can deinstall, open settings and go to "Mixed Reality".
 On the left, select Uninstall.

 ## Changelog 1.31